gjbex/Fortran-MOOC/docs/user_defined_types.md

 end type particle_t
 ~~~~

-The following function takes to arguments of type `particle_t` as argument, and
+The following function takes two arguments of type `particle_t` as argument, and
 computes the Euclidean distance between them.

 ~~~~fortran